NVIDIA-AI-IOT/deepstream_python_apps/bindings/README.md

 ## 2 - Prerequisites

-The following dependencies needs to be met:
+The following dependencies need to be met:

 ### 2.1 Base dependencies
 Ubuntu - 18.04 :